v3rslu1s/Applied-Datascience/README.md

 We are doing research for the LUMC in a collaboration with the Laboratory of Kinematics and Neuromechanics (LK&N).
 The LUMC has requested known patient for muscle torment for a special medical recording to the hospital.
 The patients are pre-selected by specialized physicians in different levels of torment.
 Every patient was seated into a special recording room where a physician attached multiple sensors from the Flock of Birds (FOB) recording system on bones of the patient.
 The patient did multiple types of exercises in most cases multiple times.

 ### Data
 This leaves us with a data-set of labeled kinematic patient recordings.
-The labels are created an put on the data by the LUMC physicians and based upon the type of exercise and the amount of torment in the muscles.
+The labels are created by the LUMC physicians and based upon the type of exercise and the amount of torment in the muscles.

 ### Research
 Our research is about using machine learning techniques to classify feature patients based on the previous classification of the LUMC physicians.